The Ultimate In Birding Tours

 • BAJA CALIFORNIA PRE-TOUR EXTENSION

-• Day 1: Midday tour start at Los Cabos airport.
+• Day 1: Morning tour start at Los Cabos airport.
 San José del Cabo, then drive to Los Barriles.

 • Days 2-3: Exploring the Los Barriles area and the Sierera de la Laguna.